opnsense/docs/source/manual/dynamic_routing.rst

        **Enable**                            This will activate the OSPF service if routing protocols are enabled in "General".
        **CARP demote**                       Register CARP status monitor.
 When no neighbors are found, consider this node less attractive.
 Requires syslog enabled with "Debugging" logging.
 Incompatible with "Enable CARP Failover".
-       **Router ID**                         If you have a CARP setup, you may want to configure a router id in case of a conflict.
+       **Router ID**                         (OSPF) If you have a CARP setup, you may want to configure a router id in case of a conflict.
+                                             (OSPFv3) Router ID as an IPv4 Address to uniquely identify the router.
-       **Reference Cost**                    Adjust the reference cost in Mbps for path calculation, useful when bundling interfaces for higher bandwidth.
+       **Reference Cost**                    (OSPF only) Adjust the reference cost in Mbps for path calculation, useful when bundling interfaces for higher bandwidth.
        **Passive Interfaces**                Select the interfaces where no OSPF packets should be sent.
        **Route Redistribution**              Select other routing sources to redistribute to other nodes.
        **Redistribution Map**                Route Map to set for Redistribution, can be used to send a specific network as advertisement when it is defined in a